mittaplli-sudhir/api-project/README.md

 This technical test is designed to evaluate your skills in Python/API development with an additional focus on DevOps practices, particularly containerization using Docker.
 You will be required to create a simple REST API and then dockerize your application.

+## Submission Instructions

+- **Repository:** Provide a GitHub repository link with the complete project code, Dockerfiles, docker-compose file, and any additional documentation.
+- **README.md:** Ensure it clearly explains how to setup and run your application, including any prerequisites and how to execute your deployment script.

 ## Part 1: Python and API Development

 ### Objective